6 Common NCLEX Mistakes to Avoid

 Mistake #3: Cramming right before the test

 The NCLEX is hard.
-You might have gotten through nursing school with marathon all-nighters, but last-minute cramming is not enough to pass the NCLEX.
+You might have gotten through nursing school with marathon all-nighters, but last-minute cramming is not going to be enough to pass the NCLEX.

 In fact, cramming before a test often has the opposite effect, leading to: